hermantran/algorithms-benchmark/README.md

 * `algorithms.selectionSort(array)`

 All sorting methods return an object containing the following properties:
-* runtime: The runtime of the sorting method.
-In browsers, this is in milliseconds and uses `window.performance.now()` where supported.
-In Node.js, this is in microseconds and uses `process.hrtime()`.
+* sort: The name of the sorting method.
-* swaps: The number of times that two array elements were swapped.
+* runtime: The runtime of the sorting method in milliseconds.
+In browsers, this uses `window.performance.now()` where supported.
+In Node.js, this uses `process.hrtime()`.
 * comparisons: The number of times that two array elements were compared.
-* sort: The name of the sorting method.
+* swaps: The number of times that two array elements were swapped.

 The additional helper object/functions are supported:
 * `algorithms.stats`: Returns the object containing stats from the latest run of any sort